department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - Thank you!
 I just have one more thing for you to review.

-- Now I’ll have you go back to your list of appointments by selecting ____. _(guide them back if needed)_
+- Now I’ll have you go back to your list of appointments by selecting the "Review your appointments" link towards the top of the page. _(guide them back if needed)_

 _**Participant is on appointment list page (no task card):**_
-- Earlier we talked about where you would expect to find your referrals.
-I’d like to get your feedback on an early concept for where those referrals might be located.
+- Great.
+So, earlier, I asked you an open-ended question about where you would expect to find a list of your referrals.
+So, now, I’d like to get your feedback on an early concept for where those referrals might be located in this tool.

-- You mentioned _______. **_(RECAP where the participant expected to find referrals from earlier questions)_**.
-At this point, let's say you remembered that you also requested another referral, in addition to the one you just scheduled for.
-From here, where would you go to find that referral?
+- Earlier, you mentioned that _______. **_(RECAP where the participant expected to find referrals from their earlier responses.)_**.

+- At this point, let's say you remembered you had another referral waiting to be self-scheduled.
+From this page, without selecting anything yet, where would you go to find that referral?

-- And where would you go to review your older referrals?
+- And again, without selecting anything yet, where would you go on this page to review your older referrals from appointments you already completed?

 - Ok, thank you.
-Now, I’ll have you navigate to your Pending appointments.
+Now, I’ll have you navigate to your "Pending" appointments.

 ---